 Local grinds: After, head to the Rainbow Drive in on Kapahulu Avenue for a local plate lunch.

-Read more about the summit trail on the DNLR website or see the complete Diamond Head visitor guide on our website.
+Read more: about the summit trail on the DNLR website or see our complete Diamond Head visitor guide here.

 Maunawili Falls (2.4 miles)